yassersouri/thomas-calibration/README.md

 Questions
 =========
-**Q:** How does sub-dividing an image into S 1D section maintains a common set of bins?
-I can't figure this out right now!

 **Q:** How do we know if a line in the image is closer to horizontal or vertical?  - **A:** When calculating the Hough transform, each pixel in the frame space, corresponds to a set of bins in the Hough space.
 According to the angle that the bin corresponds to we can decide whether the line is more horizontal or more vertical, then by checking its _x_ or _y_ coordinates we decide which sub-Hough space we should use.

-**Q:** I have no idea why applying the line detection filter several times and then adding their outputs to gather makes sense!
-Why first design a powerful line detection filter with orientation and line width parameters, and then add to gether output of the filter for different values of its parameters blindly?
+**Q:** I have no idea why applying the line detection filter several times and then adding their outputs together makes sense!
+Why first design a powerful line detection filter with orientation and line width parameters, and then add together output of the filter for different values of its parameters blindly?

 Tasks